dskinnion/Gov1347_Blog/posts/3_Blog_Post_Poll.md

 ![National Prediction Overall](../figures/Poll_GT_Natl_Preds_Overall.png)

+To better improve our prediction, we could also weight based on poll rating and sample sizes.

 ### Final Prediction Based on State Polls

 So our prediction based off of state polls is:

 Electoral Vote: Biden Wins (352 - 186)

 Two-Party Popular Vote: Biden Wins (52.77% to 47.23%)